Where the processing of your personal information is not subject to the Privacy Act or GDPR, different rules may apply under your applicable law.

 The legal bases for processing of your personal information are set forth in Article 6 GDPR.

-We will typically collect your personal information directly from you when you interact with us, e.g. when you visit our website, communicate with us in relation to our products and services, request a product or service, register to receive our newsletter or other specific marketing material or participate in our customer surveys.
+We will typically collect your personal information directly from you when you interact with us, e.g. when you visit our website, social media pages, communicate with us in relation to our products and services, request a product or service, register to our services, receive our newsletter or other specific marketing material or participate in our customer surveys.
 Where you have expressly given your consent, we may also obtain your personal information from third parties (including our contractors who supply services to us, our partner institutions or from a publicly maintained record) for communication and marketing purposes.
 In such cases, you will be informed about this in accordance with applicable law.
-[Otherwise, we do not obtain personal information from third parties.]
+Otherwise, we do not obtain personal information from third parties.

 We may hold personal information electronically, or in paper files.
 We will maintain physical, electronic and procedural safeguards in accordance with the technical state of the art and legal data protection requirements to protect personal information against misuse, intrusion, interference, loss and unauthorised access, modification or disclosure.
 These safeguards include implementing specific technologies and procedures designed to protect your privacy, such as secure servers, firewalls and SSL encryption and depending on the information and the circumstances, this protection may in particular include: